Singapore shares advance to end week in the black

+- Venture Corp is top STI gainer; other tech firms also advance

+- Major indexes in region also rise after overnight Wall Street rally

-SINGAPORE (THE BUSINESS TIMES) - Positive sentiment across global markets gave investors all the incentive they needed to send local shares higher on Friday and end the week on a buoyant note.
+Positive sentiment across global markets gave investors all the incentive they needed to send local shares higher yesterday and end the week on a buoyant note.

 The improved mood lifted the benchmark Straits Times Index (STI) by 9.05 points, or 0.29 per cent, to close at 3,173.91 - up 2 per cent from last Friday's close.